jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "That hardly sounds...wizardly."

 "Precisely!
 That's the *point*, Fabian.
 Magic is only magic from the *outside*.
 Once you know how it works, the mystery fades, and all that's left is sweet, sweet comprehension.
-Understanding.
-Insight. *Discovery*.
+Understanding!
+Insight! *Discovery*.
 You collect the obscure, and from it, distill the obvious."

 "I see.
 And how does one do that, sir?
 Distill the obvious?"

 "Algorithms, my boy!"
 Basil beamed at his manservant.
 "Always algorithms!
 At the most fundamental, you start with a larger task, and then proceed to break it down into smaller tasks.
 Give it a try.
 You're in a maze, Fabian.
 What's the first step to take?
 What's your plan?
 What's your *algorithm*?"

 Fabian's mind was whirling from all he'd heard.
-He hardly felt up to tackling this problem at that moment, but his master was not always a patient man.
-"Well, sir, I'm guessing 'choose a passage at random' isn't one--"
+He hardly felt up to tackling this problem at the moment, but his master was not always a patient man.
+"Well, sir, I'm guessing 'choose a passage at random' isn't one---"

 "On the contrary," Basil said, smiling eagerly.
 "That is perhaps the simplest one of them all.
 Some call it the 'random mouse' algorithm.
 Any time you have to make a decision, just choose one at random!
 Simple.
 But not very effective.
 In fact, you can't even be sure that such a strategy will ever get you to the exit, since if you're choosing truly at random, you might wind up going back and forth forever!"

-"It sounds like choosing wisely instead would be a better option, then, sir."
+"It sounds like choosing *wisely* would be a better option, then, sir."
 Fabian said as he eyed the two passages again.
 "What if...
 Hmm.
 What if you always choose a path that takes you closer to the exit?"

 Basil nodded, pleased.
 "Better, yes," he said.
 "That would improve the algorithm, for sure.
-This kind of improvement--when we add some reasoning to the process--is called a *heuristic*.
+This kind of improvement---when we add some reasoning to the process---is called a *heuristic*.
 But it requires some knowledge about the maze, doesn't it?
 For example, how would you apply that heuristic here?"

 Fabian paused, looking left and right, and finally shrugged.
 "I'm...not sure, sir.
 Moving away from the entrance would seem to be a good first step, but in this case...neither choice clearly moves us further from the entrance than the other."
 He paused again.
 "If I may be so bold, sir, perhaps you should just tell me what you suggest.
 Speaking from experience, we could be here for days if you leave it all to me."